ganesan0726/Customer_Labs/README.md

  Un comment the lines in the app.js  for checking the data transfer to temporary server.

- ## Documents uploaded
- A video which shows the working of the entire application.
- Images which is taken from different device resolutions for presenting the responsiveness. (check out the documents folder under the Mycomponents folder)

  ## Links uploaded
  A link that will directly allows you to the website to see its functionality and it is uploaded by using "gh pages " in github.